-Money and Tipping
+Money and Gratuity

-Money and Tipping; It is best to bring a mixture of cash and traveler’s checks in a major currency [some currencies are not convertible to NPR].
+Money and Gratuity; It is best to bring a mixture of cash and traveler’s checks in a major currency [some currencies are not convertible to NPR].
 USD, GBP, CAD, EUR, and AUD are generally fine.
 Ensure you have also small denominations.
 As a guideline for baseline spending money we suggest USD 8 - 10 per meal in Kathmandu / Pokhara and USD 30 – 35 per day whilst trekking in the Annapurna region (if you drink or smoke or plan some major shopping this could be higher).
 You should exchange enough money into Nepalese Rupees to last the entire time of your trek BEFORE leaving Kathmandu.
 There are no exchange facilities in the villages along the trail but plenty of money changers in KTM.